 Introduction to UV Cameras

 UV Cameras are used to detect and measure ultraviolet radiation.
 They are also known as UV-A or UV-B cameras.
 UVC Cameras are used to detect and measure ultraviolet radiation.
 They are also known as UV-C or germicidal cameras.
-Ultraviolet Radiation Monitors (UVRM) are used to detect and measure ultraviolet radiation.
+Ultraviolet Radiation Monitors (UVRM) detect and measure ultraviolet radiation.
 They are also known as UVC, UV-A, UV-B, or germicidal monitors.
 UV Radiometers include instruments that can measure the total amount of UV radiation in a particular region.

 UV Camera Price – What is the average price for a UV Camera?